Awards Ceremony

 Indigenous Spirit Award

-APTN presents the Indigenous Spirit Award, for outstanding achievements by an Indigenous filmmaker screening at GIFF 2024.
-The award will be announced live at our Awards Reception by an APTN representative
+APTN presents the Indigenous Spirit Award, for outstanding achievements by an Indigenous filmmaker screening at GIFF in 2025.

 Best Manitoba Director Award

-This annual award goes to the most deserving Manitoba director screening work at our 2024 festival.
+This annual award goes to the most deserving Manitoba director screening work at our 2025 festival.
+Presented by the Directors Guild of Canada.

 New Voices Award

-The New Voices Award will go to a breakthrough filmmaker from an under-represented community presenting at this year’s festival courtesy of Warner Brothers Discovery Access Canada.
+The New Voices Award will go to a breakthrough filmmaker from an under-represented community presenting at this year’s festival.

 The Betty Schwartz Memorial Volunteer Achievement Award

-This four-year award is graciously sponsored by David & Diane Johnston.
+This five-year award is graciously sponsored by David & Diane Johnston.
 It is given to a GIFF volunteer that demonstrates outstanding work and recognizes their contributions to the festival, in the name of our dedicated friend and long-time volunteer, Betty Schwartz.
-Sponsored by: David & Diane Johnston

 Audience Choice Award

-Audiences have a chance to vote for the best feature film of the festival!
-The winning film will be announced Saturday night, at the RBC Sunset Beach Screening.
-An encore screening of the winning film will happen at 5pm on Sunday, July 28th at Gimli Theatre!
+Cast your vote for the best feature film of the festival!
+Audiences will have the opportunity to vote on each film they see at GIFF 2025.
+The winning film will be announced Saturday night at the Awards Ceremony.
+An encore screening of the winning film will happen at 8:30pm on Sunday, July 27th at the Gimli Theatre!

 Grand Jury Prize